redhat-na-ssa/boat-demo/deploy/README-serverless.md

-# How to deploy the boat demo's *identify* and *group* services as OpenShift Serverless Functions
+# How to deploy the boat demo's services as OpenShift Serverless Functions

 ## Overview